blackXploit-404/Walliai/README.md

-Certainly!
-Here's the updated README file with a section on future updates, including AI-generated images:

----

 # Walliai

 **Walliai** is a React application that allows users to search for beautiful wallpapers and manage their accounts with Firebase authentication.
 It supports both email/password login and Google Sign-In.